joker-jonesy/star-wars-destiny-database/README.md

 ### Star Wars Destiny Card Database
-You can view the active link of the database [RIGHT HERE] (https://joker-jonesy.github.io/star-wars-destiny-database/#/)

 The goal with this application is to make card searching much more efficient by providing easier ways to find the exact card you need for your deck you are creating.